stevehanstudio/stevehanstudio/README.md

 [![Website](https://img.shields.io/badge/stevehan.dev-Full%20Stack%20Developer-blue?style=for-the-badge&logo=simplenote)](https://stevehan.dev)

-## I'm a Full Stack Software Developer focusing on the Web Stack and Cloud Computing!
+## I'm a Full Stack Web Developer transitioning to Biotechnology!

-- 💪 I recently finished my portfolio website [www.stevehan.dev](https://www.stevehan.dev) using Typescript, React, Framer Motion, and Tailwind CSS.
-- 🔭 In November I completed a 6-week Open Avenues micro-internship project on a frontend healthcare data visualization project [(Learn more)](https://github.com/stevehanstudio/Graph-UI).
+- 💪 I will be recieving my Biotechnology Work Experience Certificate from City College of San Francisco this Summer 2025.
-- 🔭 I recently passed my AWS Developer Associate certification exam!
+- 🔭 I recently finished my code for a scRNA-req / scATAC-seq multi-omics project for the BIO2A Bioinformatics at Las Positas College.
-- 👯 I’m looking to meet and collaborate with other developers
-- ⚡ Fun fact: I used to travel the World in search of the best parties to photograph.
-[Check out some of those photos](https://www.stevehanphotography.com/portfolios/music).
+- 🔭 I will be finishing my internship at Weaver Lab in UCSF and presentating my poster at CCSF Bio Symposium May 24, 2005.
+- 👯 Thi summer I will be working on a molecular simulation research project at the Univeristy of Florida

 ### Connect with me: